Harano Sur (TV series)

 Harano Sur (English: Lost Melody) is an Indian Bengali television romantic drama.
 The show aired on Bengali General Entertainment Channel Sun Bangla and is also available on digital platform Sun NXT, that premiered on 7 December 2020 and ended on 30 May 2021.
 It is generated by Surinder Films and starred by Sarmistha Acharjee and Priyo Banerjee.

 Premise

-The story revolves around Nakshatra, a renowned singer but didn't want to have a life partner associated with music and Ahana, a simple girl for whom music is meditation.
+The story revolves around Nakshatra, a renowned singer who doesn't want to have a life partner associated with music and Ahana, a simple girl for whom music is meditation.
 They fall in love and finally get married with each other.

-Ironically, it was Nakshatra who didn't get to know earlier about the significance of music in Ahana's life.
+Ironically, it is Nakshatra who didn't get to know earlier about the significance of music in Ahana's life.
 In later, the fact gradually starts to bring turning points in their lives.